 30+ years from retirement

 - Track your spending over time.
 By setting up a budget and tracking your spending, you’ll be taking steps to ensure that your spending aligns with your short- and long-term goals.
 You’ll also get a clearer view of what your expenses may be in retirement.
 If you have a mortgage now and you plan on paying it off before you retire, you’ll be able to subtract those monthly payments from your retirement spending needs.
-Read more about creating a budget for uncertain times.

 20–30 years from retirement

 - Evaluate your investment strategy.
 Understand your comfort level with risk and make sure your investments are appropriate for you.
 Be sure to check your investment portfolio at least once per year and make adjustments as your needs change.
+Learn more about how your risk tolerance is related to your investment goals.

 10–20 years from retirement